pilegard/cogfoundations/docs/05-ltm.md

 Memory [consolidation] is a category of *processes that stabilize a memory trace after its initial acquisition*.

-#### Sleep consolidation {-}
+#### Sleep consolidation INCORRECT {-}

 Rapid eye movement (REM) sleep has been thought of to be an important concept in the overnight learning in humans by establishing information in the hippocampal and cortical regions of the brain.
 REM sleep elicits an increase in neuronal activity following an enriched or novel waking experience, thus increasing neuronal plasticity and therefore playing an essential role in the consolidation of memories.
-Researchers have noted strong reactivation of the hippocampus during sleep immediately after a learning task.
-This reactivation led to enhanced performance on the learned task [@Wamsley2010].
+Researchers have noted strong reactivation of the hippocampus during sleep immediately after a learning task. **This reactivation led to enhanced performance on the learned task [@Wamsley2010]**.
 Researchers following this line of work have come to assume that dreams are a by-product of the reactivation of the brain areas and this can explain why dreams may be unrelated to the information being consolidated.
 The dream experience itself is not what enhances memory performance but rather it is the reactivation of the neural circuits that causes this.

 :::takeaways
 ##### Key Takeaways {-}